yamaton/condax/docs/config.md

 Condax generally requires very little configuration.

 Condax will read configuration settings from a `~/.config/condax/config.yaml` file.
+This path can be overridden by the `--config` command line argument.

-This is the default state for this file.
+This is the expected format for the configuration file.
+All settings are optional.

 ```yaml
 prefix_dir: "~/.local/share/condax/envs"